fangpin/redis-rs/README.md

 # Build Your Own Redis in Rust

-This project is to build a toy Redis-Server clone that's capable of handling basic commands like `PING`, `SET` and `GET`.
-Also implement the event loops, the Redis protocol and more.
+This project is to build a toy Redis-Server clone that's capable of parsing Redis protocol and handling basic Redis commands, parsing and initializing Redis from RDB file, supporting leader-follower replication.

+## Main features
++ Parse Redis protocol
++ Handle basic Redis commands
++ Parse and initialize Redis from RDB file
++ Leader-follower Replication

 ## Prerequisites
 install `redis-cli` first (an implementation of redis client for test purpose)